-Secretary of State Mike Pompeo traveled to Brasilia for President Jair Bolsonaro’s inauguration in January 2019, and Assistant Secretary of State Kimberly Breier visited Brazil in February 2019.
-President Bolsonaro visited Washington and met with President Trump in March 2019 and Vice President Hamilton Mourao visited in April 2019 and met with Vice President Mike Pence.
+Secretary of State Mike Pompeo traveled to Brasilia for President Jair Bolsonaro’s inauguration in January 2019, and President Bolsonaro visited Washington and met with President Trump in March 2019.
+Secretary of Commerce Wilbur Ross visited Brazil in August 2019.
 These visits reflect the commitment of both countries to advance our shared goals through high-level engagement.

-The United States and Brazil have a long history of deepening people-to-people ties through exchanges in education, energy, health, agriculture, science and technology, and innovation.
+The United States and Brazil have a long history of deepening people-to-people ties through investment and exchanges in education, culture, energy, health, agriculture, science and technology, English language training, and innovation.
 Education cooperation continues to thrive with numerous initiatives for youth, educators, and professionals.
 For example, the bi-national Fulbright Commission, established in 1957, has supported study and research exchanges for thousands of scholars between the two countries.
-Education USA helps Brazilian university students access information and opportunities for study in the United States at its 34 centers throughout the country.
-The government of Brazil continues to invest in Post-initiated exchange programs such as the Professional Development of Public School English Language Teachers (PDPI) in the United States, and a considerable expansion in Brazil of the English Teaching Assistant Program.
+We have been strengthening the U.S.-Brazil strategic partnership through capacity building in English teaching and learning throughout the country – liaising with the Ministry of Education, State and Municipal Secretariats of public education, English teacher associations, public and private universities, and other partners – in order to offer professional development, educational exchange programs, and materials for English language teachers and students.
+Education USA helps Brazilian university students access information and opportunities to study in the United States at its 38 centers throughout Brazil.
+The government of Brazil continues to invest in Embassy-initiated exchange programs such as the Professional Development of Public School English Language Teachers (PDPI) in the United States, and a considerable expansion of the English Teaching Assistant Program in Brazil.

 The United States and Brazil are working together on key global, multilateral, and regional issues.
 Brazil’s national space agency, AEB, is a member of NASA’s GLOBE science program, with 119 Brazilian schools participating in projects such as the GLOBE Mosquito Habitat Mapper (MHM) app that connects to the GLOBE database to help track mosquitoes that spread Zika and other diseases.

-During President Bolsonaro’s March visit to Washington, the United States and Brazil signed the Technology Safeguards Agreement, which, upon entry into force once ratified by Brazil’s Congress, will enable U.S. companies to conduct commercial space launches from Brazil, and has the potential to open new commercial opportunities for American and Brazilians in a range of advanced technologies related to space, including satellites, , according to some estimates.
-The visit also led to an agreement between the National Aeronautics and Space Administration and the Brazilian Space Agency to launch a jointly developed satellite in the near future.
+During President Bolsonaro’s March visit to Washington, the United States and Brazil signed the Technology Safeguards Agreement which, once ratified by the Brazilian congress, will guarantee that U.S. sensitive technologies are protected from unauthorized uses and will establish the safeguards to support the launch of U.S.-licensed satellites or space launch vehicles from the Alcantara Space Center in Brazil.
+This agreement has the potential to open new commercial opportunities for Americans and Brazilians in a range of advanced technologies related to space, including satellites.
+The visit also led to an agreement between NASA and the Brazilian Space Agency to launch a jointly developed research satellite in the near future.

 The United States and Brazil are strengthening cooperation on defense issues, including research and development, technology security, and the acquisition and development of products and services.
 These agreements promote joint exercises and facilitate the sharing of sophisticated capabilities and technologies.
-In March 2019, President Trump announced the United States’ intent to designate Brazil as a Major Non-NATO Ally.
-Following the successful visits of President Jair Bolsonaro and Defense Minister Fernando Azevedo e Silva to Washington in March 2019, the third iteration of the U.S.-Brazil Defense Industry Dialogue took place in Rio de Janeiro in April 2019 to a capacity audience of 200 industry and government representatives.
+In June 2019, President Trump designated Brazil as a Major Non-NATO Ally of the United States.
+Following the successful visit of Defense Minister Fernando Azevedo e Silva to Washington in March 2019, the third iteration of the U.S.-Brazil Defense Industry Dialogue took place in Rio de Janeiro in April 2019.
 This ongoing, public-private dialogue has generated important policy deliverables such as the March 2019 signing of the Technology Safeguards Agreement and spurred numerous industry collaborations since its launch in 2016.

 U.S.-Brazil Bilateral Economic Relations

 Brazil is the world’s ninth-largest economy and the United States is Brazil’s second-largest trading partner.
-Two-way goods trade was $70.7 billion in 2018.
-The United States had a $8.3 billion goods trade surplus with Brazil in 2018.
+Two-way trade in goods and services was $103.9 billion (70.7 billion in goods and 33.2 billion in services) in 2018.
+Last year, the United States had an overall trade surplus of $20.6 billion for goods and services, including an $8.3 billion trade surplus for goods alone.
 Brazil’s main imports from the United States are aircraft, machinery, petroleum products, electronics, and optical and medical instruments.
 The United States is Brazil’s second-largest export market.
 The primary products are crude oil, aircraft, iron and steel, and machinery.
 According to the U.S. Bureau of Economic Analysis, the United States had invested $68.34 billion in Brazil as of 2017.

 U.S. Assistance to Brazil

-USAID and Brazil also work together to promote development in other countries, particularly in Africa and Latin America.
-USAID and Brazil have trilateral food security programs to increase agricultural productivity and address school nutrition in Honduras and Mozambique, and are teaming up to address the Fall Armyworm outbreak across Sub-Saharan Africa.
+USAID and the Government of Brazil work together to promote development in other countries, particularly in Africa and Latin America, through trilateral technical assistance.
+USAID and the Government of Brazil have implemented trilateral food security programs to increase agricultural productivity, improve food security, and address school nutrition in Honduras, Haiti, and Mozambique, and have teamed up to address the Fall Armyworm outbreak across Sub-Saharan Africa.